fernandoBRS/iot-edge-kubernetes/README.md

 ## About the Lab

 In this lab we are going to get our hands on the IoT Edge on Kubernetes.
-It is based on [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) in order to simplify the cluster deployment and management, but you have to consider an on-prem cluster in a real world scenario.
+It is based on [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) with Linux nodes in order to simplify the cluster deployment and management, but you have to consider an on-prem cluster in a real world scenario.

 ## Prerequisites